kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - 4.32 G
   - The Goblin Lord, Garen Redfang, and Rags' fates are all intertwined.
   - Rags and her tribe are growing.
 They are stable.
 They do not kill humans unnecessarily.
+- 1.02 C
+  - Tom the [Clown] and his group are heading to meet the Blighted King.
+  - Tom has [Lesser Insanity] and an annoying voice inside his head.
+- 1.03 C
+  - ?
+- 1.04 C
+  - ?
+- 1.05 C
+  - ?
+- 4.33
+  - ?

 ## Volume 1